getpawprint/slate/source/includes/_user.md

 The Branch link contains:
 - `context`: `'reset_password'`, intended for app navigation
 - `scenario`: optional parameter from the caller; allows for more flexibility in rendering/navigation.
-Defaults to `user_forgot`.
+Defaults to `user_reset`.
 - `email`: Intended for rendering; not required to call the password reset endpoint.
 - `resetPasswordToken`